markfinger/webpack-build/README.md

 [![Dependency Status](https://david-dm.org/markfinger/webpack-wrapper.svg)](https://david-dm.org/markfinger/webpack-wrapper)
 [![devDependency Status](https://david-dm.org/markfinger/webpack-wrapper/dev-status.svg)](https://david-dm.org/markfinger/webpack-wrapper#info=devDependencies)

-A wrapper around webpack's API which provides a variety of optimisations and utilities which make it easier to integrate webpack into a build process.
+A wrapper around webpack which provides a variety of optimisations and utilities intended to assist with integrating webpack into a build process.

 Typical applications include:
 - As part of a request cycle for a development server.
 If a compiler is watching, the wrapper